We are delighted to announce the launch of a new digital version of the Disability Rights Handbook, in partnership with Disability Rights UK.

 This service includes the full text of the Disability Rights Handbook 2021/22, searchable and linked internally so you can skip to the next piece of relevant information with one mouseclick.

 It is updated every two months from June 2021 to February 2022 - an invaluable service that means your online Handbook will keep pace with social security reform and changes to the law.

 This is a subscription for the online version of the Disability Rights Handbook.
-To order the Handbook in print, click here.
+Alternatively, you can order the Handbook in print.

 A guide to benefits and services for all disabled people, their families, carers and advisers.